abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm3240g-eval/index.md

 This is identical to the nxwm configuration below except that NuttX is built as a kernel-mode, monolithic module and the user applications are built separately.
-Is is recommended to use a special make command; not just 'make' but make with the following two arguments:
+Is is recommended to use a special make command; not just \'make\' but make with the following two arguments:

     make pass1 pass2

-In the normal case (just 'make'), make will attempt to build both user-and kernel-mode blobs more or less interleaved.
-This actual works\!
+In the normal case (just \'make\'), make will attempt to build both user-and kernel-mode blobs more or less interleaved.
+This actual works!
 However, for me it is very confusing so I prefer the above make command:
 Make the user-space binaries first (pass1), then make the kernel-space binaries (pass2)

 NOTES:

+1.

-1.    - This configuration uses the mconf-based configuration tool.
+    This configuration uses the mconf-based configuration tool.
 To

-        change this configuration using that tool, you should:
+    :   change this configuration using that tool, you should:

-        1. Build and install the kconfig-mconf tool.
+        a.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.
-        2. Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.
+        b.
+Execute \'make menuconfig\' in nuttx/ in order to start the reconfiguration process.

 2. This is the default platform/toolchain in the configuration:

     > CONFIG\_HOST\_WINDOWS=y : Windows CONFIG\_WINDOWS\_CYGWIN=y :
     > Cygwin environment on Windows CONFIG\_ARM\_TOOLCHAIN\_BUILDROOT=y
     > : NuttX EABI buildroot toolchain CONFIG\_ARCH\_SIZET\_LONG=y :
     > size\_t is long (maybe?)
     >
     > This is easily changed by modifying the configuration.

+3.

-3.    - In addition to the protected mode build, this NxWM configuration
+    In addition to the protected mode build, this NxWM configuration

-        differences from the nxwm configuration in that:
+    :   differences from the nxwm configuration in that:

-        1. Networking is disabled.
+        a.
+Networking is disabled.
 There are issues with some of the network-related NSH commands and with Telnet in the protected build (see the top-level TODO file).
 Without these NSH commands, there is no use for networking in this configuration.

-        2. The NxTerm windows are disabled.
+        b.
+The NxTerm windows are disabled.
 There are also issues with the NxTerm build now.

             NOTE: Those issues have been resolved.
 However, this configuration has not yet be re-verified with NxTerm enabled.

-        3. The initialization sequence is quite different: NX and the touchscreen are initialized in kernel mode by logic in this src/ directory before the NxWM application is started.
+        c.
+The initialization sequence is quite different: NX and the touchscreen are initialized in kernel mode by logic in this src/ directory before the NxWM application is started.

+4.

-4.    - At the end of the build, there will be several files in the top-level
+    At the end of the build, there will be several files in the top-level

-        NuttX build directory:
+    :   NuttX build directory:

-          - PASS1:
+        PASS1:

-            nuttx\_user.elf - The pass1 user-space ELF file
+        :   nuttx\_user.elf - The pass1 user-space ELF file
             nuttx\_user.hex - The pass1 Intel HEX format file (selected
             in defconfig) User.map - Symbols in the user-space ELF file

-          - PASS2:
+        PASS2:

-            nuttx - The pass2 kernel-space ELF file nuttx.hex - The
+        :   nuttx - The pass2 kernel-space ELF file nuttx.hex - The
             pass2 Intel HEX file (selected in defconfig) System.map -
             Symbols in the kernel-space ELF file

+5.

-5.    - Combining .hex files.
+    Combining .hex files.
 If you plan to use the STM32 ST-Link Utility to

-        load the .hex files into FLASH, then you need to combine the two hex files into a single .hex file.
+    :   load the .hex files into FLASH, then you need to combine the two hex files into a single .hex file.
 Here is how you can do that.

-        1. The 'tail' of the nuttx.hex file should look something like this (with my comments added):
+        a.
+The \'tail\' of the nuttx.hex file should look something like this (with my comments added):

-            >  tail nuttx.hex \# 00, data records ... :10 9DC0 00
+            > \ tail nuttx.hex \# 00, data records \... :10 9DC0 00
             > 01000000000800006400020100001F0004 :10 9DD0 00
             > 3B005A0078009700B500D400F300110151 :08 9DE0 00
             > 30014E016D0100008D \# 05, Start Linear Address Record :04
             > 0000 05 0800 0419 D2 \# 01, End Of File record :00 0000 01
             > FF

             Use an editor such as vi to remove the 05 and 01 records.

-        2. The 'head' of the nuttx\_user.hex file should look something like this (again with my comments added):
+        b.
+The \'head\' of the nuttx\_user.hex file should look something like this (again with my comments added):

-            >  head nuttx\_user.hex \# 04, Extended Linear Address
+            > \ head nuttx\_user.hex \# 04, Extended Linear Address
             > Record :02 0000 04 0801 F1 \# 00, data records :10 8000 00
             > BD89 01084C800108C8110208D01102087E :10 8010 00 0010
             > 00201C1000201C1000203C16002026 :10 8020 00 4D80
-            > 01085D80010869800108ED83010829 ...
+            > 01085D80010869800108ED83010829 \...

             Nothing needs to be done here.
 The nuttx\_user.hex file should be fine.

-        3. Combine the edited nuttx.hex and un-edited nuttx\_user.hex
-            file to produce a single combined hex file:
+        c.
+Combine the edited nuttx.hex and un-edited nuttx\_user.hex file to produce a single combined hex file:

-             cat nuttx.hex nuttx\_user.hex \>combined.hex
+            \ cat nuttx.hex nuttx\_user.hex \>combined.hex

         Then use the combined.hex file with the STM32 ST-Link tool.
 If you do this a lot, you will probably want to invest a little time to develop a tool to automate these steps.

         STATUS: 2014-10-11: This worked at one time, but today I am getting a failure inside of the GCC library.
 This occurred with the computations at the end of touchscreen calibration.
 The